oracle/terraform-provider-oci/website/docs/r/containerengine_node_pool.html.markdown

 	* `state` - The state of the node.
 For more information, see [Monitoring Clusters](https://docs.cloud.oracle.com/iaas/Content/ContEng/Tasks/contengmonitoringclusters.htm)
 	* `subnet_id` - The OCID of the subnet in which this node is placed.
 	* `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
+* `primary_vnic` - Details for node's primary VNIC
+	* `security_attributes` - [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) are labels for a resource that can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
 * `quantity_per_subnet` - The number of nodes in each subnet.
 * `secondary_vnics` - A list of secondary vnics to attach to nodes
 	* `create_vnic_details` - The properties of the secondary vnics